timeamolnar/tamaslang.github.io/_posts/2015-02-21-module_architecture.md

 ```

 ## Domain:
-Our domain is the one we are revealing via the Rest services.
-A book might have several representation,
+Having a small module we can afford our inner domain to be also what we are exposing via the Rest services.
-this one is a book summary immutable object which just contains some basic data.
+A book entity might anyway have several representations, let's say this one is a book summary containing only some basic data.<br/>
+Implemented as an immutable data object;

 ```java
 public class BookDTO extends DTO{